Information about the new Graduate Route

 Only dependants who are already in the UK with valid permission as your Tier 4 / Student Route dependant can apply for Graduate Route with you.

-When your dependants apply to come to the UK depends on your personal, financial and practical situation and you should pay particular attention to the information about finances, accommodation and responsibilities listed on our Families and UK Living Costs pages.
+When your dependants apply to come to the UK depends on your personal, financial and practical situation and you should pay particular attention to the information about finances, accommodation and responsibilities listed on our pages.

-Why would I want to bring my family towards the end of my studies instead of the beginning?
+Why would I want to bring my family to the UK towards the end of my studies instead of the beginning?

 There are several reasons why you may want to do this:

-• Accommodation and cost of living for families is very high in the UK, you may want to save this additional expense until both parents can legally be working full time in the UK to help cover these costs
+• Cost of living and rental prices are very high in the UK, especially for family accommodation, you may want to save this additional expense until both parents can legally be working full time in the UK to help cover these costs

 • Family accommodation is very scarce in Swansea and can be very expensive, your family coming later allows more time to look for suitable/affordable accommodation in the Swansea area or, after your course is finished, to look elsewhere in the UK if you so wish!